ETHICS: RACISM AS POLITICAL CORRECTNESS

 Racist!
 An epithet guaranteed to raise hackles on both sides of the accusation.
 Its hallowed definition has come to mean ‘whites’ demeaning ‘blacks’ or other groups, a definition worthy of political correctness.

-It is common knowledge that 90-percant of ‘blacks’ voted for Barack Obama in the last presidential election.
+It’s common knowledge that 90-percant of ‘blacks’ voted for Barack Obama in 2012.
 That bell-curve is skewed ‘way beyond any reasonable statistical degree of probability known to mankind.
 Is it possible that blacks voted for Obama simply because he is black?
-Of course it is, and that is clearly the case.
+Of course it is, and that was clearly the case.
 This is a classic example of racism, but is it called such?
 Of course not.
 That would be politically incorrect.